soniacweb/project4redbrix/README.md

 # Fetching Data and displaying it on the Frontend

 I wanted to loop through my listings and output on the frontend.
-I  used a for loop using the jinja template syntax in my templates folder, inside listings.html:
+I  used a for loop using the jinja template syntax in my templates folder, inside listings.html.
+I wanted each one of my listings to have the same markup, but the information fetched from the database to be dynamic through the use of dynamic variables passing through every iteration of the loop.
+I accessed my properties in my database, through the use of dot notation in this syntax: `{{ listing.title }}` for example.

+This rendered unique listed properties on the frontend for my listings page.

 ```